-A typical therapy session will be 50 minutes long, once a week.
-Alternate arrangements can sometimes be made depending on the client's needs.
+What can I expect from therapy?
+A typical therapy session will be 50 minutes long.
+During the first session we will discuss and arrange the frequency of sessions and how this will be incorporated into our treatment plan.
 The number of sessions will be discussed with the client and determined based on their needs and situation.

-The first few sessions of psychotherapy will generally include a variety of questions in order to make an effective assessment, centering on the reasons you have decided to come to therapy.
+The first few sessions of psychotherapy will generally include a variety of questions and information gathering in order to make an effective assessment.
+Much of this will focus on the reasons you have decided to come to therapy.
 We will have a discussion in order to outline your personal goals and issues, and to eventually create a personalized treatment plan.